On your second day, head downtown to see where the city began, Lady Liberty and its most sobering, but popular, sight: Ground Zero.

 Back on the isle of Manhattan, walk uptown to the Financial District.
 Along the way you’ll see structures such as Castle Clinton National Monument in Battery Park—it’s what’s left of a fort built in 1808 to defend New York Harbor against the British—and the impressive U.S. Customs House, which houses the Museum of the American Indian.
-Once on Wall Street, stop for a photo op at the Federal Hall National Memorial, where George Washington took the oath of office as our first President (his statue is in front), and the New York Stock Exchange across the street.
+Once on Wall Street, stop for a photo op at the Federal Hall National Memorial, where George Washington took the oath of office as our first President (his statue is in front), and the New York Stock Exchange (see below) across the street, with the famed Fearless Girl statue in front of it.
 Unfortunately, the Exchange is no longer open for tours.

 Walk west past Broadway to Rector Street and turn right, walking uptown until you reach Ground Zero.
 Follow the signs to the entrance.